kindlyops/examples/aws/cdk/customresource/README.md

-# Welcome to your CDK TypeScript project!
+# CDK Custom Resource Example

-This is a blank project for TypeScript development with CDK.
+This CDK project is an example of using Custom Resources.

 We created this project using the command: